 - Motion and Position Sensors: In this case, a photoelectric material is placed in front of a UV or IR LED.
 When an object is placed in between the Light-emitting diode (LED) and sensor, light is cut off and the electronic circuit registers a change in potential difference

-- Lighting sensors such as the ones used in smartphone enable automatic adjustment of screen brightness according to the lighting.
+- Lighting sensors such as the ones used in smartphones enable automatic adjustment of screen brightness according to the lighting.
 This is because the amount of current generated via the photoelectric effect is dependent on the intensity of light hitting the sensor.

 - Digital cameras can detect and record light because they have photoelectric sensors that respond to different colours of light.